Frugal Vacation Planning Tips for Families: 10 Budget-Friendly Strategies to Create Lasting Memories Without Breaking the Bank

 I try to group attractions by area.
 We’ll spend a full day in one neighborhood before moving to the next.
 This limits driving around the city.

 For road trips, I look for scenic routes that double as attractions.
-The Blue Ridge Parkway let us enjoy amazing views while getting from point A to B. No extra side trips needed!
+The Blue Ridge Parkway lets us enjoy amazing views from point A to point Bโ€”no extra side trips needed!

 I also check for toll roads and factor those costs in.
-Sometimes a slightly longer route saves money overall.
+Sometimes, a slightly longer route saves money overall.
 A good map app makes comparing options easy.

 Finding Deals and Discounts

 Snagging great deals can make a huge difference in your vacation budget.
-I’ve learned some tricks over the years to stretch my family’s travel dollars further.
+Over the years, I’ve learned some tricks to stretch my family’s travel dollars further.

 Utilizing Coupons and Travel Hacking